-These steps provide the major outline of creating the application; they do not show all code used in the
+These steps provide the major outline of creating the application; they do not show all code used in the application.
+For the full code listing see <mpsdk>/samples/source/ModifyingXMP.cpp.

-- 1. Add code that will write the current values for the properties used in this tutorial to the console window.
-You can copy the utility function named displayPropertyValues(), provided in <xmpsdk>/samples/source/ModifyingXMP.cpp.
+- Add code that will write the current values for the properties used in this tutorial to the console window.
+You can copy the utility function named displayPropertyValues(), provided in <mpsdk>/samples/source/ModifyingXMP.cpp.
 Place the copy in your source file just above the main function. - 2.
 In the main function, just after the call to GetXMP(), display the desired property values in the console by calling displayPropertyValues():